fxnn/gone/README.md

 The login information is configured in a good old `htpasswd` file.

-By default, authenticated users can read and write all files that are readable resp. writeable by the `gone` process.
+By default, authenticated users can read and write all files that are readable resp. writeable by the Gone process.

 Additionally, you can define user groups that must have read/write permissions for anonymous/authenticated access.